ircv3/ircv3-specifications/core/metadata-3.2.md

 * Earlier versions of this spec were ambiguous about the behavior of `METADATA SET`.
 * Earlier versions of this spec lacked rate limiting protocol mechanics.
+* Earlier versions of this spec lacked support for delayed synchronization and `METADATA SYNC`.